future-architect/Sublime-uroboroSQL-formatter/Readme.md

 	-	Specify the tab size of the indent after formatting.
 We recommend 4.
 -	uf_translate_tabs_to_spaces
 	-	Specify whether the indent after formatting is tab or space.
 It becomes a space by setting it to true.
 -	uf_case
-  - If you want to convert all words to a specific case, set "upper", "lower" or "capitalize".
+	-	If you want to convert all words to a specific case, set "upper", "lower", "capitalize".
+If the "nochange" option is selected, the word cases will not be changed from the original.
 -	uf_reserved_case
 	-	If you want to convert reserved words to a specific case, set "upper", "lower" or "capitalize".
+If the "nochange" option is selected, it will not change the cases of resered words and they will be changed based on the "uf_case" setting.
 -	uf_reserved_words
 	-	If you want to convert only reserved words to a specific case, please input reserved words sepalated by a comma.
 (The input is not case sensitive.
 So you can input reserved words in any case.)
 -	uf_comment_syntax
 	-	It specifies the comment syntax format.
 	-	You can specify the "uroboroSQL" or "doma2".
 		-	In the case of normal SQL, you can specify either.
 -	uf_escapesequence_u005c
 	-	If you have specified the escape sequence with a backslash in the SQL to specify the true.
 -	uf_save_on_format
 	-	Specify true when formatting automatically when saving files.
 -	uf_save_on_format_extensions
 	-	Specify the extension of the file to be formatted in a list.

 License
 -------